PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 19:10:23
+Last updated: 2024-04-02 19:10:57
-Random Quote: The greatest mistake you can make in life is to be continually fearing you will make one. - Elbert Hubbard
+Random Quote: The only Zen you find on the tops of mountains is the Zen you bring up there. - Robert M. Pirsig